TSS Certification Process - TSB 2000 Standard

 as those considered to be highly experienced with years of experience

-and considerable training, the need for certification at various
+and considerable training, and therefore demands flexibility at various

-need with TSB certification occurring at five (5) different threat
+requirement with certification at (5) different operational threat

-levels within the actual standard to be combined with actual logged
+levels, within the actual standard, combined with actual logged

-inspection hours to reach the next level of certification.
+field inspection hours to reach the next level of TSS certification.

-work that a TSS designate conducts, the quicker he / she will be able to
+work that a TSS designate conducts, the quicker he / she will progress to

 All participants must complete a minimum of 250 hours of hands-on